RITHISH200303/E_learning_project/README.md

 -------------------------------------------------------------------------Download------------------------------------------------------------------------
 "npm i" or "npm install"

-Extract the dump folder in mongo db
+Extract the E_learning_dbs.rar and extract the dump in mongo db -----------------refer in youtube

 use